MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Choose the Options button to open the Company Setup Options window.

 3. Mark Enable Intrastat Tracking to make Intrastat entry windows available.
-If you don’t mark this option, you won’t be able to enter Intrastat information for transactions, vendors, or customers.
+If you don't mark this option, you won't be able to enter Intrastat information for transactions, vendors, or customers.

 4. Choose OK to close the Company Setup Options window.